 But it’s not always easy to understand where your company stands on tuition reimbursement.
 While some offer 100% reimbursement, others may offer little or no support.

 So how do you go about finding out if your company reimburses for additional education?

 Consult the handbook

-When you received your job offer, you were probably given a copy of the employee handbook which covers everything from vacation and sick leave policies to how to prepare an expense report– and everything in between.
+When you received your job offer, you were probably given a copy of the employee handbook which covers everything from vacation and sick leave policies to how to prepare an expense report-- and everything in between.

 Read through your employee handbook before you ask around the office so you can be sure you’ll get the right answers.
 Many handbooks will have some mention of tuition reimbursement, how the payout is structured and any qualifications necessary to access their reimbursement program.

-Typically there will be a minimum amount of years worked at the company, a limitation on certain courses and mention of the amount the company will cover and when the reimbursement occurs.
+Typically there will be a minimum amount of years worked at the company, a limitation on certain courses and a mention of the amount the company will cover and when the reimbursement occurs.
 Make sure you know what will be covered.
-For example, will they also cover course materials like books and supplies– or is it only tuition?
+For example, will they also cover course materials like books and supplies-- or is it only tuition?

 Do your research